upbeduco/EstrAlg-Python/CONVENTIONS.md

+Follow these conventions when implementing code:
 - Use types everywhere possible.
-- TODO Exercises are to be implemented by the student.
-Do no write an implementation for these parts of the code.
+- `TODO Exercise` are to be implemented by the student.
+Do no write an implementation of these TODOs.
 - Include concise docstrigs where applicable.